top of page

 Advisory Council, Mentor, Program Alumnus

-William Phillips is a Software Engineer in the Space and Airborne Systems division at L3Harris Technologies, an Aerospace and Defense company based in Colorado Springs, CO.
+William Phillips is a Software Engineer supporting the U.S. Army’s Cryptographic Modernization efforts as a Government Contractor via his employer, Sabre Systems LLC.
 William is also a CBS Advisory Board Member, Mentor and past Scholar-Mentee.
 In 2021, he received his Bachelor of Science degree in Computer Science from the University at Buffalo, where he received the Collegiate Science and Technology Entry Program’s Student of the Year award, as well as being named Graduating Student of the Year.
 William is also the recipient of the 40 under 40 – Achievement in Technology Award by the Union of Jamaican Alumni Association.
 William’s passion for technology began at Mount Vernon High School where he learned to build and program robots, develop mobile applications and create submissions for technology advancement competitions.
 William’s drive to impact the lives of others through technology continued to grow during his college years, when he researched Brain Computer Interfaces, or headset devices enabling users to operate computers with their brains, for potential use by ALS patients.
 Throughout college, he frequently mentored other engineering students on career development topics; he now enjoys sharing advice on succeeding in college with his CBS mentee.

 _MG_3266 internet copy.jpg